List of Worst Epidemics in India Since the 1900s

 2014 - 2015: Odisha Jaundice Outbreak

-Odisha witnessed the outbreak of Jaundice in September 2014 and the main cause was suspected to be the contaminated water.
+Odisha witnessed an outbreak of Jaundice in September 2014 and the main cause was suspected to be the contaminated water.
 As per the reports, the drain water seeped through pipelines of drinking water making it unhealthy for drinking.

 2014-2015: Swine flu outbreak

 During the end months of 2014, several reports of the H1V1 virus started to rise.
-Swine flu is a type of influenza virus and in 2014, Gujarat, Rajasthan, Delhi, Maharashtra and Telangana were among the worst affected states due to the virus.
+Swine flu is a type of influenza virus and in 2014, Gujarat, Rajasthan, Delhi, Maharashtra, and Telangana were among the worst affected states due to the virus.
 Even after several public awareness drives, by March 2015, about 33,000 cases were reported across the country and about 2000 people lost their lives.

 2017: Encephalitis outbreak